jzfraser/aoc2024/README.md

 ## Running the Code
 For the go solutions, make sure that you have Go installed (mine is version 1.24.4 at the time of writing).

-Then, hop into your terminal of choice and run the following:
+Then, hop into your terminal of choice, navigate to aoc2024/Go/ and run the following:
 ```bash
 go run .
 ```